uPortal-Attic/uportal-home/README.md

 ### Deploy to Remote Instance

-Drop angularjs-portal-home/target/web.war in the tomcat instance that runs uportal and fire it up.
+Drop angularjs-portal-home/target/web.war in the tomcat instance that runs uPortal and fire it up.
 Should just work.